| |

 system, since 2002, involved in anti-psychiatric activities.

-federal organisation of users and survivors of psychiatry),
+(BPE; German federal organisation of users and survivors of

-on the subject of "Rehab-Pedagogic", she occupied herself
+masters thesis on the subject of "Rehab-Pedagogic", she occupied

-with the connections between advanced directives and independent
+herself with the connections between advanced directives and

 |